hellpig/collatz/BOINC_test/README.md

 The CPU-only code uses essentially no RAM.

-I added the code into my upper_case_template.cpp to create the upper_case.cpp file.
+I added the code into my upper_case_template.cpp to create the **upper_case.cpp** file here on GitHub.
 When doing this, I made the following modifications...
 * Got rid of the timing code (including "#include <sys/time.h>") because printing runtime to the out file affects validation
-* My
+* My instances of
   return 0;
 that appear following errors were replaced with
 exit(-1);
-* stdout is not captured, so printf() changed to out.printf(), and fflush(stdout) changed to out.flush().
+* I don't think stdout can be captured, so printf() changed to out.printf(), and fflush(stdout) changed to out.flush().
 I moved
 MFILE out;
 to be global (above *my* global stuff) so that functions can use it.
 * When printing to out, I also print to stderr via